BDC Hamburger Icon

 FYIDid you know

 If you want to set your returning team member up for success, have a return-to-work plan in place.
 This will include a myriad of work arrangements and benefits that accommodate the employee’s new needs.
 For example, it can be helpful to offer flexible work arrangements.
 This allows the employee to choose a work schedule that works best for both your company and the worker.
 This often includes working four 10-hour days or allowing some days to work remotely.
-It gives them a better opportunity to do things like attending support groups and required meetings.
+It gives them a better opportunity to attend support groups and required meetings.

 3. Reintegrate the employee back into the office.